-Dandelions are some of the most nutritionally dense greens you can eat; far more nutritious than kale or spinach.
-They are full of vitamins and antioxidants and a half cup of dandelion greens has more calcium than a glass of milk!
+Dandelions are some of the most nutritionally dense greens you can eat.
+They are far more nutritious than kale or spinach.
+Dandelions are full of vitamins and antioxidants.
+In fact, a half-cup of dandelion greens has more calcium than a glass of milk!

 My Dandelion Childhood

 Picture this scene: I’m 8 years old and new to the neighborhood.
 I am desperate to make new friends because school starts in a few weeks.
 While chatting away to some of the neighborhood kids, I see my mother out of the corner of my eye with a big bowl.
 One of the kids asks, “Umm, why is your mom picking weeds out of the yard?”
 My response, “I think she has a lot of water.” *crickets*